Giants, Swallows compete without familiar sights, sounds at ballpark | The Japan Times

 The measures didn’t have an effect on the game on the diamond.

+“It was a different environment,” said Yomiuri outfielder Israel Mota.
+“But out on the field, where we’re competing, it wasn’t too different.”

-Giants ace Tomoyuki Sugano showed off his new pitching form — he now makes a semicircle with his arms before coming to rest with his glove in front of his face — and allowed one run and struck out five in four innings.
-Israel Mota gave him a lead with a two-run homer in the fourth.
+Sugano showed off his new pitching form — he now makes a semicircle with his arms before coming to rest with his glove in front of his face — and allowed one run and struck out four in five innings.
+Mota gave him a lead with a two-run homer in the fourth.

+Kazuma Okamoto also homered, connecting on a solo shot in the sixth.

+“We just came together and focused,” Giants manager Tatsunori Hara said.
+“We didn’t consider changing our style.
+Fortunately there was a TV broadcast, so I think the fans are watching us.”

 The game was the same, but the atmosphere was different.